BaveshRam/The-Greet-Bot/README.md

 https://roboticsbackend.com/control-arduino-with-python-and-pyfirmata-from-raspberry-pi/

 Use the python program added to the repository and use a IDE of your choice to run the program.

+#### Arduino
+  Pyfirmata is used to control the Arduino board.
+Download the Arduino IDE on your Jetson or on your PC.
+Through the Arduino IDE, upload the Standard Firmata program.
+  To access the Standard Firmata Program = File --> Examples --> Firmata --> Standard Firmata

+  After this we can program the Arduino through the Python Program